-About 80 per cent of the world’s asylum seekers live in countries neighbouring the ones they have fled.
 About 2 per cent of the world’s refugee population live in the UK.

-In 2012, there were about 193,510 refugees, 15,710 pending asylum cases and 205 people classed as stateless in the UK: 0.33 per cent of the population.
+By the end of 2014 there were 117,161 refugees, 36,383 pending asylum cases and 16 stateless persons in the UK: amounting to 0.24 per cent of the population.

 Deportations and forced ‘removals’

 An individual subject to immigration control can be deported if the Secretary of State deems their removal from the country ‘conducive to the public good’, or when recommended by a court.
 An individual can be removed if they have violated the conditions of their leave to remain, have violated visa conditions, or have entered the country without permission.
-An individual can be classed as voluntarily departing the country if enforcement proceedings have been instigated but s/he arranges to leave the country themselves (in conjunction, or not, with one of various ‘voluntary return’ schemes).
+An individual can be classed as voluntarily departing the country if enforcement proceedings have been instigated but s/he arranges to leave the country themselves (in conjunction, or not, with one of various ‘voluntary return’ schemes)

 In 2008, the UK Border Agency claimed that it ‘removed’ one person from the UK every eight minutes.
 In 2014, 38,767 people were removed from the UK or departed ‘voluntarily’ after the initiation of removal.